theupdateframework/taps/candidate-fulcio-tap.md

 The repository would:
 * automatically perform verification (see below) with Fulcio and the transparency log to ensure that the certificate is current and valid.

-Most of these steps SHOULD be done automatically using a tool, to simplify operations for developers.
+Most of these steps SHOULD be done automatically using a tool, to simplify operations for developers and minimise the risk of human errors.

 ## Verification